pilotier/d3/README.md

 </p>

 ## Download Dataset
-Download the datatset from Harvard Datavers (link coming soon) and extract the files.
+Download the datatset from [Harvard Dataverse](https://doi.org/10.7910/DVN/36SQKM) and extract the files.
 Your directory should look something like this:

 ```
 - d3